danelahman/lograc-2022/README.md

-be especially useful in the latter parts of the course so that you could work on your project outside of the prescribed exercise class times, and so that you could use up to date versions of additional external libraries (if nessary for your project).
+be especially useful in the latter parts of the course so that you could work on your project outside of the prescribed exercise class times, and so that you could use up to date versions of additional external libraries (if necessary for your project).

 ## Pre-built binaries for specific platforms